Ogu na Ofo: Associated powers

 Because of its cultural significance to the Igbo people, the ofo may be handled only by those who are authorized (or otherwise entitled) to wield it.
 It is treated as an heirloom to be passed from generation to generation.

 In the words of art historian Nancy Neaher Maas, the ofo also serves as to symbolize the collective power of the gods and ancestors, as well as the truths given by Chineke (or God Almighty) to a person.
 The ofo is believed to link its owner to their ancestors.
 Whatever one prays for, while holding the ofo and stamping it to the ground, is believed to be established.

 Link to Chineke

 The ofo is believed to symbolize the link that exists between its owner's people and Chineke.
 It is a channel between the living, the dead, and those yet to be born.
 The ofo therefore plays a role in prayer, ritual sacrifice, contact of spirit patrons, magic, naming ceremonies, determining schedules of events, affirming moral uprightness, sealing covenants, legitimizing states or offices, making decisions, settling disputes, taking oaths of administration, and promulgating and enforcing laws.

 General Ofo

 The General Ofo of Igboland is currently located in the palace of Gad in Agulueri, Anambra State.

 Modern usage

 The Ofo is still utilized, although the spread of Christianity and colonization has reduced its significance.
-Practitioners of Igbo traditional religion use the ofo and believe in its efficacy.
+Today, while less common, many Igbo traditional rites and ceremonies still use the ofo and believe in its efficacy.